America Is Staring Down Its First 'So What?' Wave

 That makes the start of a wave tough to identify even when testing data abound; no single inflection point guarantees a shift from not a wave to definitely a wave.
 Technically, the BA.1 wave that reached its zenith in mid-January may not have even ended yet, because experts haven’t decided what threshold it would need to reach to do so.
 Lessler proposed that last summer’s pre-Delta nadir might serve as a tentative benchmark.
 “If we were sustained there, it wouldn’t be the worst thing ever,” he told me.
 But despite the relief much of the nation has been feeling the past couple of months, “most places haven’t even gotten there.”

 Still, new waves can begin before their predecessors conclude.
-The experts I spoke with said that an increase in SARS-CoV-2 cases that ratched up counts by more than a couple percentage points a week, lasted at least 14ish days, and impacted a large swath of the country, would definitely trip alarm bells.
+The experts I spoke with said that an increase in SARS-CoV-2 cases that ratcheted up counts by more than a couple percentage points a week, lasted at least 14ish days, and impacted a large swath of the country, would definitely trip alarm bells.
 On the whole, the United States does not seem to be at alarm-bell level quite yet, Ogbunu told me.
 Maybe, if cases don’t rise sharply enough, or to a high enough amplitude, the country won’t get there with BA.2 at all.
 But it’s too soon to tell.
 The latest estimates put BA.2 at the root of about 70 percent of sequenced infections in the United States.
 That’s right past the proportion at which BA.2 started putting a serious squeeze on other countries, says Sam Scarpino, the managing director of pathogen surveillance at the Rockefeller Foundation.
 “Once you get into the 50 to 60 percent BA.2 range is when you see cases going up,” he told me.
 Experts can’t yet know if the U.S. will be more resilient, or less.

 Watching only the national curve can also be misleading.
 Country-wide data show only a gargantuan average; these numbers smooth and conceal the case rises that have already been erupting in isolated patchworks.
 That sort of variability is a product of where humans have carried this new subvariant; of the immune landscape that vaccinations and past versions of the virus have left behind; and of the local defenses, such as masking (or not), that people are leveraging against BA.2, says Bansal, who’s been leading efforts to map how different communities will be impacted by future variants.
 And patchiness is to be expected.
 And these more regional waves still matter, even if they seem at first easier to ignore.

 They will, in many cases, mark the places least prepared to weather another surge in infections.
 Tests, while more abundant, have remained inaccessible to many of those who need them; without tests, treatments, too, will drift out of reach.
 And Malaty Rivera worries that, even now, we don’t know which parts of the country are being hardest hit, thanks to underdiagnosis and underreporting.
 Some places that appear to be coasting on plateaus or trending down may not be as well positioned as they first seem.
 Wastewater surveillance, which homes in on virus particles extruded in waste, could help—but these monitoring sides aren’t distributed evenly, either.
 As things stand, the national map of where the virus is moving is full of blank spots and dark patches.
 Even unmeasured waves, if they grow big enough, have ways of breaking over us.
-At worst, the virus could eventually surprise us with a rash of hospitalizations—a sign that the initial bump of cases, one we should have responded to, is already in our rearview.
+At worst, the virus could eventually surprise us with a rash of hospitalizations—a sign that the initial bump of cases, one we should have responded to, is already in our rearview mirror.

 Not all case rises have to spell disaster.
 Since November, when Omicron was first identified, more Americans have been vaccinated for the first time, or boosted, or infected; rapid tests have become more available; and the oral antiviral Paxlovid has hit far more pharmacy shelves.
 All these factors, plus a springtime flocking into the outdoors, especially in the northern U.S., could help blunt a potential wave’s peak; some may even help uncouple a rise in infections from a secondary surge in hospitalizations and deaths.
 “Those are the numbers I’m more interested in,” says David S. Jones, a historian of science at Harvard University.
 If cases go up, but the most severe outcomes stay trim, Jones told me, he’ll feel far less concerned; this wave won’t have to feel like the one the country just weathered, by any stretch.